verdaccio/website/website/blog/2018-11-19-setting-up-verdaccio-on-digitalocean.md

 npm install -g pm2
 ```

-#### Nginx Configuration
+#### Nginx Configuration {#nginx-configuration}

 To handle the request we will set up _ngnix_ which is really easy to install.
-I won’t include in this article all steps to setup the web but you can [follow this article](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).
+I won't include in this article all steps to setup the web but you can [follow this article](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04).

 Once _nginx_ is running in the port 80, we have to modify lightly the configuration file as follow